AngeloDusu/Churn-Prediction-Project/README.md

-# Churn-Prediction-Project
-Machine Learning Self Project to predict customer churn for a SaaS company using Python (Scikit-learn, XGBoost) and SQL.
+"# Churn Prediction for SaaS Company"